-The MA in Playwriting and Adaptation: Stage, Screen and Beyond offers emerging and established writers wishing to hone their writing craft for a range of performance settings and production contexts.
+The MA in Playwriting and Adaptation: Stage, Screen and Beyond offers emerging and established writers the opportunity to hone their writing craft for a range of performance settings and production contexts.
 You will engage in dramaturgical thinking and research within script development and produce scripts for a range of media.

 The MA in Playwriting and Adaptation: Stage, Screen and Beyond is a taught postgraduate degree offering a unique combination of play/script writing and adaptation for stage, screen and beyond.
-The course invites students to hone their writing craft while exploring, researching and developing a variety of original plays/scripts and adaptations for a range of performance settings and production contexts from stage, screen, and radio performance to gaming and other commercial and non-traditional contexts.
+The course invites students to improve their writing craft while exploring, researching and developing a variety of original plays/scripts and adaptations for a range of performance settings and production contexts from stage, screen, and radio performance to live performance including site-specific, museum and immersive performance, gaming and other commercial and non-traditional contexts.

 Starting from the premise that writing for performance requires dramaturgical research, the course also interrogates dramaturgical thinking in relation to script development.
 The programme is aimed at emerging writers interested in writing in a performance-based context as well as more established writers wishing to hone their skills.
 By the end of the course, each student will have completed a full-length play/script and several short plays/scripts for a range of media.

 All modules on this course are core modules.

 - Dramaturgical Thinking for Script Development, TH999-30